 GC values transparency in our work operations with respect to human right.
 Therefore, we publicly disclose our human rights performance through our integrated sustainability report and the company’s website.
 This includes our Human Rights Due Diligence (HRDD) process which encompasses Human Rights Risk Assessment (HRRA) and Human Rights Impact Assessment (HRIA), along with the findings and mitigation actions taken to address salient issues.

-In the event of severe human rights violation, GC will announce the incident, impacts, remediation actions, and communication channels to affected rights holders and the public via the company’s website.
+In the event of a severe human rights violation, GC will announce the incident, impacts, remediation actions, and communication channels to affected rights holders and the public via the company’s website.

 Raising Awareness on Human Rights

-Executives, employees and joint ventures shall pass training related to the human rights policies and operational guidelines regarding to the international standards, such as employee’s health and safety, and specific human rights issues for relevant personnel, including security guards and human resources personnel.
+Executives, employees and joint ventures shall pass training related to the human rights policies and operational guidelines regarding international standards, such as employee’s health and safety, and specific human rights issues for relevant personnel, including security guards and human resources personnel.
 This is to understand the basic human rights that individuals and related stakeholders should be obtained.
 In addition to protecting violation of human rights to not occur within the business operation and GC’s value chain.
 GC has prepared a human rights training system or E-learning so that all employees can receive knowledge and understanding of human rights that is related to operation.